 A: In the afore-mentioned constellation, there is also no entitlement to state compensation in accordance with section 56 of the Infection Protection Act for loss of earnings due to quarantine.
-Individuals who travel to a risk area even though they are aware - or even though they are grossly negligent not to know - that they will have to go into quarantine on re-entry are not entitled to compensation for loss of earnings resulting from quarantine.
+Individuals who travel to a risk area, high-incidence area or virus variant area even though they are aware - or even though they are grossly negligent not to know - that they will have to go into quarantine on re-entry are not entitled to compensation for loss of earnings resulting from quarantine.

-Q-C38: How is the situation if the travel destination outside Germany is declared a risk area after the employee's arrival?
+Q-C38: How is the situation if the travel destination outside Germany is declared a risk area, high-incidence area or virus variant area after the employee's arrival?